samirsahoo007/system-design-primer/README.md

 HTTP is an application layer protocol relying on lower-level protocols such as **TCP** and **UDP**.

 GET: The HTTP GET method is used to read (or retrieve) a representation of a resource.
 In the safe path, GET returns a representation in XML or JSON and an HTTP response code of 200 (OK).
 In an error case, it most often returns a 404 (NOT FOUND) or 400 (BAD REQUEST).

+What is the difference between POST and PUT?
+What is the difference between PUT and PATCH?

 POST: The POST verb is most-often utilized to create new resources.
 In particular, it’s used to create subordinate resources.
 That is, subordinate to some other (e.g. parent) resource.
-On successful creation, return HTTP status 201, returning a Location header with a link to the newly-created resource with the 201 HTTP status.
 NOTE: POST is neither safe nor idempotent.

 PUT: It is used for updating the capabilities.
 However, PUT can also be used to create a resource in the case where the resource ID is chosen by the client instead of by the server.
 In other words, if the PUT is to a URI that contains the value of a non-existent resource ID.
 On successful update, return 200 (or 204 if not returning any content in the body) from a PUT.
-If using PUT for create, return HTTP status 201 on successful creation.
-PUT is not safe operation but it’s idempotent.

 PATCH: It is used for modify capabilities.
 The PATCH request only needs to contain the changes to the resource, not the complete resource.
 This resembles PUT, but the body contains a set of instructions describing how a resource currently residing on the server should be modified to produce a new version.
 This means that the PATCH body should not just be a modified part of the resource, but in some kind of patch language like JSON Patch or XML Patch.

-PATCH is neither safe nor idempotent.
+** In analogy POST is similar to SQL INSERT and PUT is similar to SQL UPDATE.

 DELETE: It is used to delete a resource identified by a URI.
 On successful deletion, return HTTP status 200 (OK) along with a response body.

+Note:
+	POST is not idempotent

+	PUT is not safe operation but it’s idempotent.

+	PATCH is neither safe nor idempotent.

+	GET and DELETE are idempotent

+WHY GET method is idempotent?

+An idempotent HTTP method is a HTTP method that can be called many times without different outcomes.
+It would not matter if the method is called only once, or ten times over.
+The result should be the same. ...
+The GET method should be used to send the information from the browser to the server in the URL.

+Methods PUT and DELETE are defined to be idempotent, meaning that multiple identical requests should have the same effect as a single request

+An HTTP method is "safe" if using it doesn’t modify anything on the server.
+So POST, PUT, PATCH and DELETE are unsafe.

+Que: When to Use Put and When Patch?

+Ans: When a client needs to replace an existing Resource entirely, they can use PUT.
+When they're doing a partial update, they can use HTTP PATCH.

+For instance, when updating a single field of the Resource, sending the complete Resource representation might be cumbersome and utilizes a lot of unnecessary bandwidth.
+In such cases, the semantics of PATCH make a lot more sense.

+Another important aspect to consider here is idempotence; PUT is idempotent; PATCH can be, but isn't required to.
+And, so – depending on the semantics of the operation we're implementing, we can also choose one or the other based on this characteristic.

+e.g.
+Put :
+if i want to change myfirst name of a person in a database then send put request for Update

+{ "first": "Nazmul", "last": "hasan" }

+but here has one problem is put request that when i want to send put request i have to send all two parameters that is first and last so it is mandatory to send all value again

+Patch :
+patch request says . only send the data which one you want to update and it won't effecting or changing other data. so no need to send all value again . just i want to update my first name so i need to send only first name to update .

+Finally, let's write tests for both HTTP methods.
+First, we want to test the update of the full resource via PUT method:

+mockMvc.perform(put("/heavyresource/1")
+  .contentType(MediaType.APPLICATION_JSON_VALUE)
+  .content(objectMapper.writeValueAsString(
+    new HeavyResource(1, "Tom", "Jackson", 12, "heaven street"))) ).andExpect(status().isOk());

+Execution of a partial update is achieved by using the PATCH method:

+mockMvc.perform(patch("/heavyrecource/1")
+  .contentType(MediaType.APPLICATION_JSON_VALUE)
+  .content(objectMapper.writeValueAsString(
+    new HeavyResourceAddressOnly(1, "5th avenue")))
+  ).andExpect(status().isOk());

+The PATCH method is the correct choice here as you're updating an existing resource - the group ID.
+PUT should only be used if you're replacing a resource in its entirety.

+Why PATCH is neither safe nor idempotent?

+Since PUT request (so does PATCH for that matter) updates the resource, so it can't be cached and hence it's not SAFE. ...
+So multiple calls to PATCH request could end up in undesirable change in the resource state.
+Hence it is not IDEMPOTENT

+Why POST is not idempotent but PUT is?
+For example, if we make the PUT request from our test once, it updates the avatarNumber to 2.
+If we make it again, the avatarNumber will still be 2.
+If we make the PUT request 1 time or 10 times, the server always results in the same state.

+Now think about the POST request in our test, and imagine for a second that the nickname doesn’t have to be unique, because that detail clouds things here unnecessarily.

+If we make the request once, it would create a programmer.
+If we make it again, it would create another programmer.
+So making the request 12 times is not the same as making it just once.
+This is not idempotent.

 #### Source(s) and further reading: HTTP